File upload

 Validation

-If a user selects a file that exceeds the specified size, an error message will appear above the selection/drop zone.
+If a user selects a file that exceeds the specified size, an error message will appear above the selection/file input field.
 Users can only select files in the required format, which prevents errors related to file format.
-If a file fails to upload because of connectivity issues, an error message will show below the asset container.
-For this use case, users can click a retry button to attempt the upload again.

 Cancel uploading files

-A user can cancel an ongoing file upload by clicking/tapping the button icon located in the corner of the asset container.
+A user can cancel an ongoing file upload by clicking/tapping the button icon located in the corner of the file preview card.

 Preview